GerritCodeReview/plugins_gerrit-support/src/main/resources/Documentation/rest-api.md

 < Content-Length: 2

 ```
 NOTE: Location header gives the name of the prepared file created on Gerrit server.
+API must be authenticated with
+the credentials of a user with the 'Collect Server Data' capability.

 NAME
 ----